Frequently asked questions about Campus Mails

 When using Campus Mails as a Software-as-a-Service (SaaS) solution, the only requirement is that you provide an SMTP mailbox to deliver emails for Campus Mails.
 This must be accessible externally and must not have 2-factor authentication (2FA) activated.
 For greater security, the firewall should be set to the Campus Mails IP address.

 An SMTP mailbox is also required for the on-premises use of Campus Mails.
 Alternatively, you can set up your server so that the application can send via "localhost".
-Further e-mail routing is then up to you.
+Further e-mail routing is then in your hands.